Recorded In Hollywood: History

 The label was formed by John Dolphin as Dolphin's of Hollywood, and the first issues appeared in 1948.
 Operations for Recorded In Hollywood, including recording and pressing, were initially an extension of Dolphin's record store located in the South Central section of Los Angeles where Vernon Avenue and Central Avenue intersect.
 The name was intended to appeal to African Americans, who were largely excluded from entering Hollywood itself.
 Red Callender served as director of artists and repertoire.

 Despite releasing several successful recordings, by 1953 the label was in significant financial trouble, and it was sold to Don Pierce of Starday Records.
 Pierce then changed the name to Hollywood Records.
-Pierce found near immediate success with Linda Hayes and her song Take Me Back, which sold 150,000 copies.
+Pierce found near immediate success with Linda Hayes and her song "Take Me Back", which sold 150,000 copies.
 Dolphin also introduced Pierce to Jack Lauderdale of Swing Time Records.
 It was through this contact that Pierce acquired the rights to several earlier Swing Time recordings.
-As a result, Hollywood sold Christmas records by Lowell Fulson and Charles Brown, which moved tens of thousands of copies on a perennial basis.
+As a result, Hollywood sold Christmas records by Lowell Fulson, Charles Brown and Mabel Scott, which moved tens of thousands of copies on a perennial basis.

 Recorded In Hollywood came to an agreement with Decca Records in January 1954, in which a share of Recorded In Hollywood's output would be released on that major label.
-Hollywood also issued the first Ray Charles LP from his early Swingtime sessions.
+Hollywood also issued the first Ray Charles LP from his early Swing Time sessions.
 Pierce ran Hollywood Records until his retirement.
 Although Pierce was president of Starday Records simultaneously, the two labels were run independently from each other.
 Hollywood ceased operations in 1959.